sherlifelix/blog/_posts/2019-09-26-did-you-know-these-facts-about-conifers.md

 ![35FEDBA2-E451-4B78-91E1-91495B81148F.jpeg]({{site.baseurl}}/assets/img/nature/35FEDBA2-E451-4B78-91E1-91495B81148F.jpeg)

 They mostly grow where the climate is cooler .
-They can withstand very cold temperatures , hence they can be found in the Artic Circle as well.
+They can withstand very cold temperatures , hence they can be found in the Arctic Circle as well.

 Read through to know some interesting facts about the Conifers :